jlpascu/download_data_from_eikon/README.md

 item_list_1: the code will download the last 11 years of the financial data included in this list for every asset that belongs to the equity index chosen.

 item_list_2: the code will download the last trading date data of the financial data included in this list for every asset

+When running a back testing for your algorithm, you will have to download the financial data on an specific date.
+In this case run download_data_on_specific_date.py file.

+Change start_date to the desired starting date.
+Example: start_date = '20160101'

+Make sure you have updated your main folder to folder_path = 'backtesting/' or any other name you’d like to use